rezanoraie/Iran-Provincial-Data-set/README.md

 Hello,
 Here you could find Iran Provinces Tax Data (Include Corporations Tax, Income Tax, Wealth Tax and VAT), GDP and Inflation (also CPI) from 1391-1399  for each Province
+NEVER MIND USE "Paste as Value" FROM THESE DATA ON YOUR PROJECT BECUASE THERE IS FORMULAS IN EXCEL FILE

 I only used official sources below to provide these data: